 Q: Is TermsFeed legit?

 A: Yes, 100%.
-It is not a substitute for real legal advice, but it’s a perfectly fine service for basic legal agreements for online businesses.
+It is not a substitute for getting one-on-one legal advice, but it’s a perfectly fine service for basic legal agreements for online businesses.

-A: Yes, you may.
+A: Yes, you may (but good luck with that).
 However, it is highly recommended that you either pay a professional or use a service like TermsFeed.
 If you don’t include the correct language, your business may be found liable.

 Q: How long does it take to set it up?